Approach

 Firms like Kearney, Oliver Wyman, L.E.K., and FTI Consulting sit between McKinsey and boutique specialists.
 They offer more structure than an independent advisor, at roughly 40-60% of MBB pricing.

-Some of these firms have built genuine AI practices.
-Others have rebranded their technology consulting teams and added "AI" to the slide titles.
+Some have built real AI practices.
+Others rebranded their technology consulting teams and added "AI" to the slide titles.
 Ask for case studies from the specific team that would work on your project, not the firm's overall AI portfolio.

-Best for: Firms that need the credibility of a recognized name (for LP reporting or board presentations) but cannot justify MBB pricing.
-Works well when the problem is partly organizational, requiring change management alongside technical implementation.
+Best for: Firms that need a recognized name (for LP reporting or board presentations) but cannot justify MBB pricing.
+Works well when the problem is partly organizational and needs change management alongside technical work.

 3. Independent AI Advisors

 Former partners from McKinsey's AI practice.
-Ex-CTOs from fintech companies.
+Ex-CTOs from fintech.
 Data science PhDs who spent a decade at quant funds.
 The independent advisor market for AI is deep with talent.

 The best ones act as fractional Chief AI Officers.
 They join your leadership meetings, evaluate vendor pitches, and help you avoid the expensive mistakes that come from buying technology before defining the problem.
 They charge $2K-$5K per day or $15K-$30K per month on retainer.

-Best for: Firms that have a clear problem and need expert guidance, not a team of 12 consultants.
+Best for: Firms with a clear problem that need expert guidance, not a team of 12 consultants.
 Family offices exploring AI for the first time.
-Independent sponsors who need part-time advisory support across multiple deals.
+Independent sponsors who need part-time advisory across multiple deals.

 4. In-House AI Teams

-Building your own AI team is the most expensive option upfront and the most powerful option long-term.
-A competent team requires at minimum: one senior ML engineer ($250K-$400K), one data engineer ($180K-$280K), and a product manager who understands your investment workflow ($200K-$300K).
+Building your own AI team is the most expensive option upfront and the most powerful long-term.
+A decent team needs at minimum: one senior ML engineer ($250K-$400K), one data engineer ($180K-$280K), and a product manager who understands your investment workflow ($200K-$300K).

-That is $630K-$980K in base compensation alone, before benefits, infrastructure, and the 4-6 months it takes them to ship anything useful.
-And you are competing for talent against Google, OpenAI, and every well-funded AI startup on the planet.
+That is $630K-$980K in base pay alone, before benefits, infrastructure, and the 4-6 months it takes them to ship anything useful.
+And you are competing for talent against Google, OpenAI, and every well-funded AI startup.

 Best for: Large PE platforms ($2B+ AUM) with enough deal volume and portfolio complexity to justify permanent headcount.
-Firms that view AI as a core competitive advantage, not a project to outsource.
-If you plan to build proprietary deal screening models trained on your historical data, eventually you want this in-house.
+Firms that see AI as a core competitive advantage, not something to outsource.
+If you plan to build proprietary deal screening models trained on your historical data, you eventually want this in-house.

 5. AI Platform Vendors

 The fastest option.
 Companies like Grata, Sourcescrub, and Chronograph offer AI-powered tools for specific PE workflows.
-You sign up, configure your criteria, and start using them within days.
+Sign up, set your criteria, and start using them within days.

-The catch: your competitors are using the same platform with the same data.
+The catch: your competitors use the same platform with the same data.
 If everyone screens deals through the same AI, nobody has an edge.
 The tool becomes table stakes, not a differentiator.

 When McKinsey Is Still the Right Choice

 I am not going to pretend McKinsey is always wrong.
-There are situations where paying $3M for a Big Three engagement is the correct decision.
+Sometimes paying $3M for a Big Three engagement is the right call.

 Enterprise-scale transformation.
-If you are a $10B+ platform with 200+ employees across 15 offices, and you need to overhaul your entire technology stack while managing change across a complex organization, McKinsey's bench depth and project management infrastructure matter.
-A five-person boutique cannot staff a 30-person transformation program.
+If you are a $10B+ platform with 200+ employees across 15 offices, and you need to overhaul your entire tech stack while managing change across a big organization, McKinsey's bench depth and project management matter.
+A five-person boutique cannot staff a 30-person program.

 LP and board credibility.
 Some LPs and boards require a Big Three name on the analysis.
-If your advisory committee mandates it, the discussion is over.
+If your advisory committee demands it, the discussion is over.
 Pay the premium.
 Get the brand stamp.

 Regulatory and compliance reviews.
-If you are facing regulatory scrutiny on your AI usage and need a firm that regulators already trust, the MBB brand carries weight that no boutique can match.
-In those situations, you are not paying for the analysis.
+If you face regulatory scrutiny on your AI usage and need a firm regulators already trust, the MBB brand carries weight no boutique can match.
+In those cases, you are not paying for the analysis.
 You are paying for the letterhead.

 "The firms that will do the best are the ones that figure out how to use technology the most effectively.
 That has always been true in private equity, and it's more true now than ever."